 A legacy of healing, in the heart of Cincinnati

 At The Jewish Hospital — Mercy Health, we’re proud of our legacy as the first Jewish hospital in the United States, founded in 1850 to serve the Jewish community of Cincinnati.
 Yet since the beginning, we’ve been privileged to welcome and care for people of all faiths.
-To this day, our doctors, residents, nurses and staff remain focused on delivering compassionate care and the best outcomes for patients and their families.
+To this day, our doctors, residents, nurses and staff remain focused on delivering compassionate care and the best outcomes for the Cincinnati community.

 Located at 4777 E. Galbraith Road, Cincinnati, Ohio 45236, 513-686-3000.